MaryanGelle/Productivity/readme.md

 - ## Future Enhancements

   - I believe my Productivity website is a good start, however I believe there could be a lot of improvment that could include in the future.
-Any improvment tips I would be happy to hear from my users or other developers.
+Any improvement tips I would be happy to hear from my users or other developers.

   - The integrated map on the contact page has a bug that is extended a little bit towards one side of the page.
 This bug was due to the iframe and I was unable to fix it, it doesn't belong to me as i found it on google.